Payment of Tuition Fees and Charges

 - Refund Policy/Early Withdrawal from a Course

-The College’s policy is that all tuition fees are paid in full and are not refundable.
+The College policy is that all tuition fees are paid in full and are not refundable.
 The exceptions to this are as follows:

-- Other refund/cancellation applications shall be considered only in exceptional circumstances by the Director or designated authority (Head of Finance).
+Other refund/cancellation applications shall be considered only in exceptional circumstances by a member of the College Directorate or designated authority (Head of Finance).

-All applications for refunds must be made in writing to Finance.
-Requests for the refund/cancellation of tuition fees may be recommended by the Business Services Unit Manager/Curriculum Area Manager and forwarded to Finance but only the Director or Head of Finance have the authority to authorise a refund or deferral of fees.
+All applications for refunds / deferrals must be in writing to the Finance department.
+Applications may be supported by the Business Services Unit Manager or Curriculum Area Manager but only a member of the College Directorate or Head of Finance have the authority to authorise a refund or deferral of fees.

 - Payment of Tuition Fees by Student Loan Company